Where Story Meets Strategy — For All Of Our Relations

 —Amber O’Callaghan, Post-Secondary Teacher

-• "It was a pleasure to have Kamryn at AIAI’s youth development camp last year where she provided a fancy shawl dance demonstration to First Nation youth grades 5-8.
+• "It was a pleasure to have Kamryn at AIAI’s youth development camp last year where she provided a demonstration to First Nation youth grades 5-8.
 Kamryn’s charisma for life as well as passion and drive to succeed is admirable.
-Kamryn has a lot of love for her family and community.
 If you are looking for a motivational speaker to provide a safe space and empower youth to never give up on their dreams, consider Kamryn for your next event!"

 —Kyla Stonefish, Education Manager, Association of Iroquois and Allied Indians